 Alicia Gray knows she’s a lucky woman.
-With a gorgeous husband who whisks her away on romantic trips, a beautiful home in one of the country’s richest zip codes, and two wonderful daughters, life couldn’t be better.
-But Alicia is about to discover that domestic bliss is just an illusion, when she opens an email she shouldn’t have.
+With a gorgeous, successful husband who whisks her away on romantic trips, a beautiful home in one of the country’s richest zip codes, and two wonderful daughters, life couldn’t be better.
+However, she's about to learn that an enviable marriage comes at a deadly cost.

-On the treelined streets and manicured lawns of this wealthy suburban enclave, nothing is as it seems, and everyone has something to hide.
-As dark secrets come to light and the perfect family begins to unravel, someone knows more than they’re saying— someone who knows the truth will come at a devastating price.
+In this beautiful town of wealth and privilege, nothing is as it seems, and everyone has something to hide.
+While Alicia struggles under the weight of dark secrets from her own past, someone knows more than they’re saying— someone who knows the truth will come at a devastating price.

 Emotionally gripping and expertly plotted, this heart-pounding, compulsive read is the perfect domestic thriller for fans of The Wife Between Us, The Husband’s Secret and The Couple Next Door.

 WATCH THE TRAILER